BCM’s New STEM Makerspace

 Why do bees buzz?
 This March in Nature’s Engineers, we’re exploring how bees use sounds to communicate.
 Just like how bees can buzz different messages to work together and build amazing homes, you can learn to use sounds to share your own secret messages with friends!

-Build your own buzzing device at BCM’s STEM makerspace to explore how sound waves travel through the air.
+Build your own buzzing device in BCM’s STEM makerspace to explore how sound waves travel through the air.
 Test your noise-maker: can you mimic buzzing sounds to send a secret message to a friend?